microsoftgraph/entra-powershell/module/Entra/docs/Select-EntraGroupIdsUserIsMemberOf.md

 ## SYNTAX

 ```
+Select-EntraGroupIdsUserIsMemberOf
+ -ObjectId <String>
-Select-EntraGroupIdsUserIsMemberOf -ObjectId <String> -GroupIdsForMembershipCheck <GroupIdsForMembershipCheck>
+ -GroupIdsForMembershipCheck <GroupIdsForMembershipCheck>
+ [-InformationAction <ActionPreference>]
- [-InformationAction <ActionPreference>] [-InformationVariable <String>] [<CommonParameters>]
+ [-InformationVariable <String>]
+ [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Select-EntraGroupIdsUserIsMemberOf cmdlet selects the groups that a user is a member of in Azure Actve Directory (AD).
+The Select-EntraGroupIdsUserIsMemberOf cmdlet selects the groups that a user is a member of in microsoft Entra ID.

 ## EXAMPLES